 PVSD begins each day with the Pledge of Allegiance by every student and staff member.
 A moment of silence shall accompany the Pledge with students standing quietly by their desks.
 Students may decline to recite the Pledge and refrain from saluting the flag on the basis of personal belief or religious conviction, but they shall respect the rights and interest of classmates who do participate.
 This respect shall include remaining silent and refraining from any activity that may be distracting to another.
-Those students should stand and respect the rights of others.
+Letters will be sent home to parents of students who decline to recite the pledge as required by law.

-FIELD TRIP
+FIELD TRIPS

 Field trips are part of the educational experience.
 Permission slips are to be signed by the parent/guardian and returned to the teacher.
 All field trips are under the supervision of the classroom teacher and/or chaperones.
-Students are not permitted to drive themselves.
 All students must ride the bus with the advisor.
 A student may not be permitted to attend if they are academically ineligible or have attendance or discipline problems.